OpenDSU/docssite/pages/quickstart/Developers Tutorial (RFC-114).md

 </p>

-For each dependency, you can specify a list of actions.
-For all the possible actions, please refer to  Octopus actions.
+<p style='text-align: justify;'>For each dependency, you can specify a list of actions.
+For all the possible actions, please refer to  Octopus actions.</p>

 ## 4.2 Bundles

 <p style='text-align: justify;'>Whether you want to reduce the number of server requests for JavaScript files or you want to do a node.js module to run in the browser, you can generate a bundle that can accomplish both of these things.</p>

 <p style='text-align: justify;'>Let’s say that, in your workspace, you have a module with certain functionalities.
 This module should have a file called index.js that exports the functionalities you want to expose.</p>